x-govuk/govuk-eleventy-plugin/docs/get-started.md

 ## Create a folder

 You can now create a folder to contain all the content for your site.
-This is often called `app`.
-If your site is documentation for another service, then it could be named `docs`.
+This is often called `app`, and another popular name is `docs`.

-Whichever folder name you choose should be referenced under the `input` key within the `eleventy.config.js` file.
+Add your chosen folder name to the `input` key within the `eleventy.config.js` file.

 ## Create your first page

 You’re now ready to start adding pages to your site.

-Pages are made up of 2 parts: a front matter and its contents.
+Pages have 2 parts: a front matter and its contents.

-A front matter starts and ends with `---` and is written using a key/value data format called YAML.
-In most cases, you will only need 2 bits of information: `layout` and `title`.
+A front matter starts and ends with `---` and uses a key/value data format called YAML.
+In most cases, you will need 2 bits of information: `layout` and `title`.
 For example:

 ```yaml
 ---